phetsims/ph-scale/doc/model.md

 If two volumes of liquid 1 & 2 are added, the total volume is V<sub>T</sub> = V<sub>1</sub> + V<sub>2</sub>

-Given a volume of liquid with some pH...

 Concentration of hydronium is [H<sub>3</sub>O<sup>+</sup>] = 10<sup>-pH</sup>

 Concentration of hydroxide is [OH] = 10<sup>pH-14</sup>